isabella232/customdpp/GETSTART.md

 The downloaded file is saved in `/logs/eval/<test_name>/<yyyyMMddHHmmss>` folder.
 You can find the actual output for each test case in this file.

+To terminate an evaluation if it takes too long time, see [Terminate an evaluation](Howto.md#terminate-an-evaluation).

 ## Deploy your Custom DPP model

 Since a Custom DPP model needs to work with a Custom Speech model together in Microsoft Speech service, a Microsoft Custom Speech model identifier is required to deploy a Custom DPP model.